 In 2006, a TV movie, Amber's Story, starring Elisabeth Röhm and Sophie Hough, was broadcast on Lifetime.

-In September 2007, Malaysia implemented the Nurin Alert, named after a missing eight-year-old girl, Nurin Jazlin, and based on the Amber alert.
+In September 2007, Malaysia implemented the Nurin Alert, based on the Amber alert, and named after Nurin Jazlin.

 Since 2008, Texas has implemented the "blue alert" for suspected cases of serious injury to police officers.

-On February 14, 2009, the first Dutch AMBER alert was issued for a missing 4-year-old boy in Rotterdam, who was found safe after being recognized by someone who saw his picture on an electronic billboard in a fast food restaurant.
+On February 14, 2009, the first Dutch AMBER Alert was issued when a 4-year-old boy went missing in Rotterdam.
+He was found safe after being recognized by someone who saw his picture on an electronic billboard.

 In April 2009, it was announced that an AMBER alert system would be set up in Ireland.